Guide to Selling a House by Auction

 1. Upfront entry fee

-Traditional auctioneers do usually charge an upfront/entry fee, but modern auctioneers do not.
+On-the-day auctioneers do usually charge an upfront/entry fee, but extended auctioneers do not.

-Traditional auctioneers charge an upfront fee for a few different reasons.
-Some auctioneers print a catalogue that’s widely distributed / posted to prospective buyers, so the upfront fee is a contribution towards that cost.
-Traditional auctioneers often outsource viewings to a third party – that might cost the auctioneer around £50 per viewing slot, with 4 or 5 viewing slots per property.
+On-the-day auctioneers typically charge an upfront fee for several reasons.
+For instance, many produce a catalogue that is widely distributed or mailed to prospective buyers, with the upfront fee helping to cover these costs.
+Additionally, on-the-day auctioneers often outsource property viewings to third-party providers, which can cost the auctioneer around £50 per viewing slot, with 4 or 5 slots typically arranged per property.

-Modern auctioneers do not charge upfront fees.
-A lot of the sales and marketing work is shared with their local partner estate agent, who will be compensated out of the “buyers premium”, as explained below.
+For the extended auction, there are no upfront fees.
+Much of the sales and marketing preparation is carried out in collaboration with their local partner estate agent, who is compensated through the “buyer’s premium,” as detailed below.

 2. Cost (commission)

-The biggest cost when selling a property is the commission.
-The amount of commission payable by the seller is usually calculated as a percentage of the final sale price.
-However, a minimum fee will usually apply for lower value properties.
-For example, if an auctioneer or estate agent was only to charge 2% + VAT for the sale of a £10,000 property (e.g. a garage) their fee would only be £200 + VAT.
-Minimum fees for auctioneers and estate agents can be anything from £1,000 + VAT to £5,000 + VAT.
+The largest expense when selling a property is typically the commission, which is usually calculated as a percentage of the final sale price.
+However, for lower-value properties, a minimum fee often applies.
+For instance, if an auctioneer or estate agent charges 2% + VAT for a property sold at £10,000 (such as a garage), their fee would amount to just £200 + VAT.
+Minimum fees for auctioneers and estate agents generally range from £1,000 + VAT to £5,000 + VAT.

 Auctioneers will only work on a sole agency basis, because they want all enquiries funnelling through the auction process.
 If the property is also listed with a competing estate agent, it could very easily disrupt the marketing effort of the auction sale.
-The exception here is that modern auctioneers will appoint a partner estate agent to help with the marketing and viewings, the seller doesn’t pay anything extra for that, their service will be included in the fee.
+The exception here is that for an extended auction, the auctioneer will appoint a partner estate agent to help with the marketing and viewings, the seller doesn’t pay anything extra for that, their service will be included in the fee.

-The commission charged by a traditional auctioneer will usually be in the region of 2% to 3% + VAT, only payable upon successful sale.
-In some cases, a traditional auctioneer may be open to reducing the commission rate for higher value properties, if the seller is agreeable to a lower reserve price.
+The commission charged for an on-the-day auction will usually be in the region of 2% to 3% + VAT, only payable upon successful sale.
+In some cases, the auctioneer may be open to reducing the commission rate for higher value properties, if the seller is agreeable to a lower reserve price.

-Modern auctioneers charge a higher commission rate of 3.5% to 5% + VAT and this is charged to the buyer, rather than the seller.
-Modern auctioneers will often refer to the commission as a “buyers’ premium” or reservation fee.
+For an extended auction the commission rate is typically between 3.5% to 5% + VAT and this is charged to the buyer, rather than the seller.
+Auctioneers will often refer to the commission as a “buyers’ premium” or reservation fee.
 The sales and marketing will include the services of a local estate agent, and their fee is paid out of the buyer’s premium.

 3. Who pays the costs